City of York Stakes

-The City of York Stakes is a Group 2 flat horse race in Great Britain open to horses aged three years or older.
+The City of York Stakes is a Group 1 flat horse race in Great Britain open to horses aged three years or older.
 It is run at York over a distance of 7 furlongs (1,408 metres), and it is scheduled to take place each year in August.
 It is currently held on the final day of York's four-day Ebor Festival meeting.
 The race was upgraded to Group 3 level from the 2016 running, having previously been a run as a Listed race.
 It was upgraded to Group 2 level from the 2019 running.
+In 2025, the race was promoted to Group 1 status.